 Best for Kids’ Lunches: Little Bento

 Organized by season, this creative organizational structure will ensure you’re eating the best produce for the time of year.
-The introduction section explains the history of bento boxes and the many different options available, as well as packing tips.
+The introduction includes packing tips and explains the history of bento boxes and their variations.
 Best of all?
 These plans don’t just have to be for kids’ lunches; with recipes like Herbed Parmesan Popcorn and Crispy Chicken Strips, adults will certainly enjoy these meals, too—so feel free to meal-prep using this bento inspiration for office lunches as well.

 Why Trust The Spruce Eats?